 Laurence Dubois, partner, Deloitte & Associés, France

-Advancing the organisation’s workforce strategies, including diversity goals and recruiting and retention practices, should be measured, reported and communicated across the organisation.
-Leaders who support and drive transformational opportunities, even by creating nontraditional paths to leadership, may help their organisations become highly sought-after employers.
+Advancing the organization’s workforce strategies, including diversity goals and recruiting and retention practices, should be measured, reported, and communicated across the organization.
+Leaders who support and drive transformational opportunities, even by creating nontraditional paths to leadership, may help their organizations become highly sought-after employers.

-Providing a global view into women’s opinions about gender diversity within their own organisations since the beginning of the pandemic, Deloitte Global’s 2022 Women at Work study revealed that only 16% of financial services respondents say their organisation communicates on gender diversity targets and only 24% feel their organisation’s leadership is gender diverse.
-That said, 55% of respondents also feel their organisation’s commitment to supporting women has increased during the pandemic.37
+Providing a global view into women’s opinions about gender diversity within their own organizations since the beginning of the pandemic, Deloitte Global’s 2022 Women at Work study revealed that only 16% of financial services respondents say their organization communicates on gender diversity targets and only 24% feel their organization’s leadership is gender diverse.
+That said, 55% of respondents also feel their organization’s commitment to supporting women has increased during the pandemic.37

 Employers can address these issues head-on by regularly communicating internally and externally on the importance of gender diversity, the actions they are taking, and the progress they’ve made.
 This may help reverse some of these indicators and contribute to higher employee retention rates.
-An encouraging key finding of the study that transcended geography, industries and demographics: When women experience a truly respectful and inclusive workplace culture, they are more engaged, productive and loyal to their organisations.38
+An encouraging key finding of the study that transcended geography, industries, and demographics: When women experience a truly respectful and inclusive workplace culture, they are more engaged, productive, and loyal to their organizations.38

-Suppliers, alliance partners and investors are increasingly focused on enhancing women’s representation on boards and in executive leadership, improving transparency in DEI efforts, and designating accountability for gender equity outcomes.39 Deloitte’s Global 2022 Chief Strategy Officer (CSO) Survey reports that 56% of corporate purpose efforts are related to DEI, yet only 32% of the respondent CSOs say executive compensation was tied to purpose priorities, such as environmental, social and governance (ESG).40 Clearly, organisations have an opportunity to close the gap between efforts and accountability.
+Suppliers, alliance partners, and investors are increasingly focused on enhancing women’s representation on boards and in executive leadership, improving transparency in DEI efforts, and designating accountability for gender equity outcomes.39 Deloitte’s Global 2022 Chief Strategy Officer (CSO) Survey reports that 56% of corporate purpose efforts are related to DEI, yet only 32% of the respondent CSOs say executive compensation was tied to purpose priorities, such as environmental, social, and governance (ESG).40 Clearly, organizations have an opportunity to close the gap between efforts and accountability.

-The challenges in addressing the expectations and requirements across marketplace stakeholders are multifaceted; they will require organisations to work with stakeholders to prioritize gender equity across the marketplace.
+The challenges in addressing the expectations and requirements across marketplace stakeholders are multifaceted; they will require organizations to work with stakeholders to prioritize gender equity across the marketplace.

-An organisation’s corporate social purpose can build brand and reputation; attract and retain talent;43 and, if well-defined, can create opportunities to advocate for and drive political and social change.
+An organization’s corporate social purpose can build brand and reputation; attract and retain talent;43 and, if well-defined, can create opportunities to advocate for and drive political and social change.

 Public policy is playing a greater role in setting targets and diversity requirements for public and private institutions around the world.
 In some locations, legislative actions have resulted in more women in leadership roles; in others, self-imposed targets have achieved similar results.
 There simply isn’t a one-size-fits-all path toward achieving greater gender equity.
-Yet, organisations that work collaboratively with their stakeholders to prioritise and advance gender equity within their organisations can help to influence public policy, shape or reshape cultural norms, and differentiate themselves as equitable organisations across their workforce, the marketplace and society.
+Yet, organizations that work collaboratively with their stakeholders to prioritize and advance gender equity within their organizations can help to influence public policy, shape or reshape cultural norms, and differentiate themselves as equitable organizations across their workforce, the marketplace, and society.